 I am an Anatomist and a General Practitioner in the National Health Service.
-I formerly worked as an Anatomy Teaching Fellow at the University of Birmingham, teaching undergraduate medical, dental, pharmacy and biomedical material science students.
+I formerly worked as an Anatomy Teaching Fellow at the University of Birmingham, teaching undergraduate medical, dental, pharmacy, biomedical and biomaterial science students.
 I am a Fellow of the Higher Education Academy, and a member of the following learned societies, The Royal Society of Medicine, Royal Society of Biology, Anatomical Society and the British Association of Clinical Anatomists.

 I read for an MSc in Functional and Clinical Anatomy from the University of Birmingham and graduated with distinction.
-My areas of particular interest include regional anatomy of the head & neck and neuroanatomy.
+My areas of particular interest include, regional anatomy of the head & neck and neuroanatomy.
 I founded Clinical Anatomy Courses, to allow me to pursue my passion for teaching and developing unique and engaging course content.
-I’m also fortunate to have the opportunity to teach on dissection based courses, in the Netherlands with my colleague Karl Jacobs from Anatomy Inside.
+I also teach on dissection-based courses in the Netherlands, with Karl Jacobs from Anatomy Inside.